-In the past few weeks, more than 400,000 Rohingya Muslims have fled a brutal military crackdown in the Buddhist majority country of Myanmar, where they are denied citizenship and reportedly face an array of human rights abuses, to seek refuge in Bangladesh.
+Since last August, more than 700,000 Rohingya refugees have fled a brutal military crackdown in the Buddhist majority country of Myanmar, where they are denied citizenship and reportedly face an array of human rights abuses, to seek refuge in Bangladesh.

-But many other Rohingya refugees have been turned away, leaving thousands stranded at sea.
+And many other Rohingya refugees were turned away, leaving thousands stranded at sea.

 Zeid Ra‘ad al-Hussein, the United Nations human rights chief, has called what's happening to Rohingya in Myanmar “a textbook example of ethnic cleansing.”

 Senior UN official Yanghee Lee echoed genocide concerns.
 "I am becoming more convinced that the crimes committed following 9 October 2016 and 25 August 2017 bear the hallmarks of genocide and call in the strongest terms for accountability," Lee told the UN’s Human Rights Council in Geneva on Monday.

 Who are the Rohingya and where do they live?

 The Rohingya are a Muslim ethnic group living primarily in the Buddhist nation of Myanmar (or Burma).
 There are approximately 1.1 million Rohingya living in the country, though hundreds of thousands continue to flee.

 According to Al Jazeera, the Rohingya have been described as the “world’s most persecuted minority,” and have faced systematic persecution since Myanmar’s independence in the late 1940s.

 Most Rohingya in Myanmar reside in the Rakhine State on the country’s western coast.

 Rakhine State is regarded as one of the country’s poorest states and lacks basic services in education and health care.